premvinodh/hibernate-playground/README.md

 Apache Derby
 -----------------------------------
-1. Download the Apache Derby from url: https://db.apache.org/derby/derby_downloads.html Select the version to download based on your JDK version.
+1. Download the Apache Derby from url: https://db.apache.org/derby/derby_downloads.html\
+	Select the version to download based on your JDK version.\
 		Mine is JDK 11 so downloaded version 10.15.2.0 --> db-derby-10.15.2.0-bin.zip  (As this need not be installed)

 2. Unzip the db-derby-10.15.2.0-bin.zip to its own folder

-3. Navigate to the bin folder
+3. Navigate to the bin folder\
-	Start the server --> By running the startNetworkServer.bat on windows or startNetworkServer on linux Start the client --> By running the ij.bat on windows and ij on linux
+	Start the server --> By running the startNetworkServer.bat on windows or startNetworkServer on linux\
+	Start the client --> By running the ij.bat on windows and ij on linux

+4. Connect to the db using the command\
+	connect ’jdbc:derby://localhost:1527/db;create=true’;\
-4. Connect to the db using the command connect ’jdbc:derby://localhost:1527/db;create=true’ show tables; -- list all the tables
+	show tables; -- list all the tables